Ruce/detox-wow/README.md

 # Detox

 Detox is an addon for World of Warcraft that automatically hides toxic chat messages.
+Available on CurseForge: https://www.curseforge.com/wow/addons/detox

 ### Features
 - Whitelist players so their messages are never filtered